Accelerator and Brake: Dynamic Persuasion with Dead Ends: Proofs

 That is, we extract all the probability mass at time $t$ in state $H$ and some probability mass $\phi(t+\varepsilon)F_H(t)$ at time $t$ in state $L$, and add them to time $t+\varepsilon$.
 Here, we guarantee that the stopping constraint at time $t+\varepsilon$ is binding.
 Also, since $\phi(\cdot)$ is decreasing, we have $dF_H(t)\phi(t+\varepsilon)<dF_H(t)\phi(t)\leq dF_L(t)$, and thus the extraction is always feasible.

 Here, the new policy is more desirable to the principal, and the incentive constraints for stopping are always satisfied.
 Now, it suffices to show that the continuation constraints at all $t\geq 0$ are also satisfied.
-The incentive constraints after $t+\varepsilon$ are completely identical and therefore ignored.
-When $s<t$, it suffices to show that
+First, the incentive constraints after $t+\varepsilon$ are completely identical; second, when $s<t$, it suffices to show that

 By Lemma \ref{lemma.useful}, it is equivalent to

 Substituting the expression of function $\phi$, it is equivalent to

 We can directly calculate the left-hand side as